ntustison/PaperANTsX/Text/methods.md

 and assign the appropriate hyperparameters.
-The model weights are automatically downloaded from the online hosting site https://figshare.com and loaded to the constructed network.  ``antspynet.brain_extraction`` performs a quick translation transformation to a specific template (also downloaded automatically from https://figshare.com) using the centers of mass.
+The model weights are automatically downloaded from the online hosting site https://figshare.com and loaded to the constructed network.  ``antspynet.brain_extraction`` performs a quick translation transformation to a specific template (also downloaded automatically) using the centers of intensity mass, a common alignment initialization strategy.
 This is to ensure proper gross orientation.
-Following brain extraction, preprocessing for both deep learning components includes ``ants.denoise_image`` [@Manjon:2010aa] and ``ants.n4_bias_correction`` [@Tustison:2010ac] and an affine-based reorientation to a version of the MNI template [@Fonov:2009aa] (also downloaded automatically from https://figshare.com).
+Following brain extraction, preprocessing for the other two deep learning components includes ``ants.denoise_image`` and ``ants.n4_bias_correction`` and an affine-based reorientation to a version of the MNI template [@Fonov:2009aa].
 We recognize the presence of some redundancy due to the repeated application of certain preprocessing steps.
-Thus, each function has a ``do_preprocessing`` option to eliminate this redundancy for knowledgeable users but, for simplicity in presentation purposes, we do not provide this modified pipeline here although it should be noted that the time difference is minimal considering the longer time required by ``ants.kelly_kapowski``.
+Thus, each function has a ``do_preprocessing`` option to eliminate this redundancy for knowledgeable users but, for simplicity in presentation purposes, we do not provide this modified pipeline here.
-``ants.deep_atropos`` returns the segmentation image as well as the posterior probability maps for each tissue type listed previously.
-``antspynet.desikan_killiany_tourville_labeling`` returns only the segmentation label image which includes not only the 62 cortical labels but the remaining labels as well.
+Although it should be noted that the time difference is minimal considering the longer time required by ``ants.kelly_kapowski``. ``ants.deep_atropos`` returns the segmentation image as well as the posterior probability maps for each tissue type listed previously. ``antspynet.desikan_killiany_tourville_labeling`` returns only the segmentation label image which includes not only the 62 cortical labels but the remaining labels as well.
 The label numbers and corresponding structure names are given in the program help.
 Because the DKT parcellation will, in general, not exactly coincide with the non-zero voxels of the resulting cortical thickness maps, we perform a label propagation step to ensure the entire cortex, and only the non-zero thickness values in the cortex, are included in the tabulated regional values.

 ## Training {-}